praveen-me/praveen-me/_posts/2018-09-06-javascript-scopes.markdown

 There are two types of scopes:-
 * Global Scope
 * Local Scope <br>
-But I also gonna talk about __Lexical Scope__.
+But I also going to talk about __Lexical Scope__.

 ## What is Global Scope?
 Global Scope is term used when a variable is declared outside any of the functions i.e the variables should be declared globally.

 <script src="https://gist.github.com/praveen-me/878223adafee1b3177e641db6504c6c1.js"></script>

-So, If you look at the above function there's variable __a__ is declared globally and it can accessed inside functions.
-But as we know functions also created there's own scope.
+So, If you look at the above function there's variable __a__ is declared globally and it can be accessed inside function.
+Here, <span class="called_function">iAmLocal</span> function creted it's own scope.
 But here's the variable is declared in global scope.
 So, the point is that if we declared a variable globally it can be accessed inside a function.

 Lets's take an another example :-
 <script src="https://gist.github.com/praveen-me/b52804abada6bc1eed2931f3c8b5bd00.js"></script>
 So, the value of the variable should be changed or not.
-Let's know it by running it.
+Let's know it by executing it.

 ![](/assets/images/blog_2_images/image_global.png) <br>
 It changed because the variable __a__ is accessible inside the function because it is declared globally.
 So, when we call the <span class="called_function">imAmLocal()</span> function, that reassigned the value of __a__ again.
 Now, let's go to local scope.

 ## What is Local Scope?
-As we know that when we declare a function it creates it's own scope.
+ When we declare a function it creates it's own scope.
 So, whenever a function is declared it creates it's local scope which is limited to that function.
 So, it means that if you are declared a variable inside a function it's limited to it.
 So, Let's understand it by a code example :-
 <script src="https://gist.github.com/praveen-me/d963cd28f6b03fc78f29053eb3f7c520.js"></script>